NotAFile/labelprinterkit/README.md

 developed for the Networking department of the KIT (Karlsruhe Institute of Technology).

-Labelprinterkit's simple layout engine can use it to declaratively create
+Labelprinterkit's simple layout engine can be used to declaratively create simple labels:
-Labels:

 ```python
 >>> class MyLabel(Label):